futureswap/liquidation_bot/README.md

 Timezone
 * desired timezone for logging
 * see /src/timezones/timezones for available timezones

+Pruning
+* If the database removes the closed trades

 ## EC2 setup
 * Spin up EC2 instance